InjectiveLabs/docs/source/includes/_overview.md

 - Negative maker fee markets are not eligible for discounts.
 - If the fee discount proposal was passed less than 30 days ago, the fee paid requirement is ignored so we don't unfairly penalize market makers who onboard immediately.

+## Funding Rate

+The funding rate determines ...

+## Closing a Position

+### Closing via Reduce-Only Order

+### Closing via Vanilla Order

 ## Trading Rewards

 During a given campaign, the exchange will record each trader's cumulative trading reward points obtained from trading fees (with boosts applied, if applicable) from all eligible markets.
 At the end of each campaign each trader will receive a pro-rata percentage of the trading rewards pool based off their trading rewards points from that campaign epoch.
+Those rewards will be **automatically deposited** into the trader's respective wallets, it's not necessary to manually withdraw them.

 Let's say you received 100 points in a campaign with 100 INJ trading rewards.
 At the end of the campaign, the total trading reward points from all traders is 1000.
 Meaning you will receive 100/1000 = 10% of the trading rewards pool, so 10 INJ.